 Dock layout can be serialized and loaded back through the built-in serialization options.
 This allows users to choose their options to serialize the dock state in different available formats.

 Allows users to create nested docking layouts with docked windows inside other docked windows, or directly dock to the main form.

 Easily drag the child windows from one docking manager to another by linking different docking managers together.

 Provides a rich set of built-in themes like Office-style, Blend, Metro, and Visual Studio.

 Lay out dock panels in a left-to-right or right-to-left fashion to develop forms for worldwide audiences.

-All static text within the docking manager can be localized to any desired language.
+All static text in the context menu and tooltip of dock panel captions can be localized to any desired language.